OpenEuphoria/editors/ctags/ReadMe-euphoria.txt

 to euphoria.c in the ctags source directory

-replace eiffel language in parsers.h and in source.mak 2 places with euphoria alternatly you would have to use the commandline to force euphoria or eiffel if you had both active because both languages use .e file name extension
+replace eiffel language in parsers.h and in source.mak 2 places with "euphoria". alternatively, you would have to use the commandline to force Euphoria or Eiffel if you had both active, because both languages use the .e file name extension.

 build ctags executable using one of the makefiles. on windows any of the minGW compilers works well.